 Hidden Haven Farm began in 1991 when we adopted our first horse from the fledgling Equine Rescue League in Leesburg, VA. (www.equinerescueleague.org) Out of that adoption grew a desire to help horses find forever homes and to help people to better care for and relate to their animals.
 The concept for The Big Purple Barn emerged in 2010 as creating a place for people and horses to connect and have the opportunity to learn and grow together.
 We are pleased to announce our non profit application in 2012.
-Currently, The Big Purple Barn provides a permanent home to 13 horses from various rescues and private placements.
-While the majority are rideable in some way, we have 3 permanendt retirees at this time.
+Currently, The Big Purple Barn, Inc. (our 501C3 organization) provides a permanent home to 14 horses from various rescues, slaughter auctions and private placements.
+While the majority are rideable in some way, we have several who are not due to age or medical conditions.
 We provide them with food, medical care, exercise, mental stimulation, companionship and love.
 The majority of our horses have an ongoing special need like a chronic medical condition.
 In order to help reduce the number of horses requiring sanctuary in the future, one of our major goals is education.
 We provide opportunities for people to learn about proper horse husbandry and to get hands on experience by getting involved in one of our programs.
 We offer lessons in horsemanship which stress the importance of the relationship between horse and rider.
 In addition to lessons, we field an small and active show team which competes at a variety of horse show competitions throughout the season.
 We have active youth and adult clubs which teach members about the art of horse and stable management.
 We have a wonderful volunteer group which provides daily care for our horses while providing our volunteers hands on experience and involvement in horse care and management.
 We assist the public in finding the information they need about horses.
 We offer guidance on choosing a lesson stable, acquiring a horse, keeping a horse at a boarding facility or on your own property, working through problems with your horse (behavioral, medical and training issues) and we try to help people learn to enjoy these wonderful animals responsibly.
 We are working with local schools and private groups to custom taylor programs to get kids involved with horses.
 Horses can teach people so much and are regularly used in both physical and emotional therapy applications.
 In today's society of instant gratification and hi-tech saturation, it is important to learn to connect with and show compassion and responsibility for other creatures.
 Horses help get you off that couch, get outside outside and start interacting!
 Many of our programs are free of charge or are associated with small donation fees.
 Our lesson and show programs generate a modest amount of income.
 The rest is provided by our family and the generosity of others.
 We have extensive costs each year so any and all donations are greatly appreciated and is tax deductible to the fullest extent of the law!

 Our Residents At A Glance